 The bullion American Gold Eagle series will receive the same treatment in 2021 to its reverse design.
 The American Gold Eagle reverse was designed by Miley Busiek and has been in use on the gold issues since they debuted alongside the Silver Eagles in 1986.
 The original reverse design features a family of eagles.
 A male eagle clutching an olive branch is about to land in a next that houses a female eagle and her young.
 It is on this face that many of the coins inscriptions appear.

-These reverse design modifications will debut on the bullion Silver American Eagle as well as the Gold American Eagle in 2021 with burnished and proof issues to follow.
+These reverse design modifications will debut on the bullion Silver American Eagle as well as the Gold American Eagle at some time in 2021 with burnished and proof issues to follow.
 So far there is no plan to extend any more design changes to the Platinum or Palladium Eagle series.

-The new design sets up some new dynamics among collectors.
-For one, it sets up two types of Silver Eagles.
-Coins dated from 1986-2020 will constitute the Heraldic Eagle Reverse Set.
-This gives collectors the chance to close the book on a complete set of Silver Eagles if they choose to do so.
+The new 2021 coin designs that will appear in mid-2021 sets up some new dynamics among collectors.
+This two different reverse design will give collectors the chance to close the book on a complete set of Silver Eagles if they choose to do so.
 Those who are new to collecting have the opportunity to start anew with the series without feeling a need to ‘catch up’ by purchasing older editions.
 Most collectors likely have some Silver Eagles already and will continue buying after the design changes.
 Some speculate that the redesign could increase demand in 2020 and increase demand for issues with the original design, but only time will tell if that is true.

-Improved Security Features on the American Eagle Design
+Improved Security Features on American Silver Eagle Coins

 One change that is likely to be welcomed by all collectors, including ardent fans of the Mercanti design, is the introduction of new security features.
 As minting technology improves, so too does the ability of counterfeiters to create replicas.
 Other world mints, such as the Royal Canadian Mint and the British Royal Mint, have introduced security features in recent years.